iotaledger/access-policy-store/README.md

 Published port numbers must match corresponding port numbers in `config` files.

 ## 3. Start
 Install `Docker` on your system in order to run store.
-It is also required to have running and accessible IRI node.
+It is also required to have running and accessible IOTA node.

 To start store run:
 ```bash